 WHO IS MICHAEL KOHLHAAS?
 It is interesting how Kleist initially presents his hero.
 He was the most 'upright', but also the most 'terrible'.
 He is a 'good citizen', in the sense that he causes no trouble.
 He takes care of his own household, is honest, pious, and prosperous.
-Your typical (slightly) middle-class.
+Your typical middle-class.

 But his too developed sense of justice (Rechtsgefühl) leads him to robbery and murder.
 There is a tension here right at the beginning.
 Kleist never doubts that his Rechtsgefühl is genuine, yet his crimes are genuine too.
-So this is our first question: how can they be compatible at the same time?
+So this is our first question: how can they be compatible? how can crimes be committed out of the sense of justice?
+Moreover, is Kohlhaas not only committing certain crimes-is he a criminal, a man defined by his crimes?
+Kleist answers yes.

 THE EVILDOERS.
 The company surrounding Squire Wenzel Tronka is depicted in sinister tones ('they broke into uproarious laughter').
 Still, not everyone is painted the same colour.
 Two gentlemen urge Tronka to pay the asked price.
 But their dissent doesn't matter.
-Not only does it have no effect on the squire, but eventually (so it seems), by keeping his company, they become themselves complicit in his crimes.
+Not only has it no effect on the squire, but eventually (so it seems), by keeping his company, they become themselves complicit in his crimes.
 Tronka himself is a miniature sovereign used to having his way with people.
-He is assisted by the competent bureaucrat, the 'pot-bellied' castellan, who guesses and translates the sovereign's wishes into practice.
-Indeed, the world of German bureaucracy encountered by Kohlhaas, deserves a separate discussion (not our concern here).
+He is assisted by a competent bureaucrat, the 'pot-bellied' castellan, who guesses and translates the sovereign's wishes into practice.
+Indeed, the world of German bureaucracy encountered by Kohlhaas deserves a separate discussion (not our concern here).

-There is, I think, an intended sharp contrast between the initial presentation of Kohlhaas, whose world is all about justice, and of Tronka's castle, whose world seems void of morality altogether, and whose chief, and perhaps only, motivator is power, unrestrained by any ethical concern.
+There is, I think, an intended sharp contrast between the initial presentation of Kohlhaas, whose world is all about justice, and of Tronka's castle.
+The castle seems to be void of morality altogether.
+Its chief, and perhaps only, motivator is power, unrestrained by any ethical concern.
 For all we know, it is not greed.
-There is no material satisfaction they derive from Kohlhaas's expensive horses.
+There is no material satisfaction that Tronka and his associates derive from Kohlhaas's expensive horses.
 For example, they don't try to steal them and sell for good money.
 Instead, it is mostly moral indifference.
 It is not that they consciously practice satanic attachment to evil.
 They don't declare themselves enemies of justice.
 Rather, they allow their desires run wild.
-Interestingly, they cause harm not only to people (Kohlhaas and others), but also to animals ('the very picture of utter misery in the animal kingdom').
+In their actions, they cause harm not only to people (Kohlhaas and others), but also to animals ('the very picture of utter misery in the animal kingdom').
 The scope of their evil, though of modest origins, is universal.

 Though morally they may be indifferent, the squire and his proxies are not without principles.
 The horses must remain in the stable, no matter what.
 The only reason seems to be the earlier decision to keep the horses.
 If this is true, the squire and his helpers also follow a principle.
 Initially, the principle 'Keep the horses in the stable' was established with some element of greed in view.
 But in the process the squire shows no inclination to amend it.
-As Kleist narrates the story, partly the reason may be honour, partly stubbornness, partly habit.
-Neither of those are explicitly specified.
+As Kleist narrates the story, partly the reason may be honour, partly obstinacy, partly habit.
+None of those are explicitly specified.
 So there is a symmetry: just as Kohlhaas pursues his course of action out of a rigid Rechtsgefühl, so does the opposite party pursues theirs based on some inflexible principle.
-One principle is moral, the other is not.
+One principle is putatively moral (however unclear we may be about its content), the other is not.